infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 If the title is defined using a toolbar with custom behavior or another custom view, it is important to ensure that it will be read using accessibility services.

 If you're using Compose, set the `traversalIndex` to -1f to ensure that the TalkBack prioritises it during traversal.
 This negative value ensures it is read before any elements with a default index of 0f.
 For layouts that use `TopAppBar`, they are usually prioritised first, but the TalkBack reads the navigation icon before the title.
 This can be fixed by setting the traversalIndex of title composable to -1f.
+If multiple elements have the same traversalIndex, the TalkBack will read them by taking into account the language (and layout direction of the application) into account.
+In Left-to-Right languages, the order would go from top to bottom, from left to right.

 **Code example:**